The Freshness Secret: How to Care for Fresh Christmas Wreaths Delivered to Your Door

 Week-by-Week: What to Expect from Your Wreath

 One of the beautiful things about a real wreath is that it changes over time.
-Here's a general timeline so you know what's normal — and what might need attention:
+Here's a general timeline so you know what's normal — and any adjustments necessary attention:

 If you've been diligent with your misting, there's no reason your wreath can't carry you beautifully from early December through New Year's Day — and even into January.